dotnet/msbuild/documentation/high-level-introduction.md

 **List Transforms**

-  - If your contents contain a `%` then you will be run like a “for each” for each element in the relevant itemgroup.
+  - If your contents contain a `%` then you will be run like a “for each” for each element in the relevant itemgroup
   - See the [XA doc](https://github.com/xamarin/xamarin-android/blob/master/Documentation/guides/MSBuildBestPractices.md#item-group-transforms) and [MSBuild docs](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-transforms?view=vs-2017) for more details.
-It’s powerful but complex.
+It’s powerful but complex

 **Property Functions**

-  - It is possible to invoke C# properties and functions from MSBuild.
+  - It is possible to invoke C# properties and functions from MSBuild
-  - This is useful for a number of use cases, including string and path manipulation and math operations.
+  - This is useful for a number of use cases, including string and path manipulation and math operations
-  - See the [documentation](https://docs.microsoft.com/en-us/visualstudio/msbuild/property-functions?view=vs-2019) for more details.
+  - See the [documentation](https://docs.microsoft.com/en-us/visualstudio/msbuild/property-functions?view=vs-2019) for more details

 ## MSBuild Tasks
-- These are C# types defined in a library.
+- These are C# types defined in a library
-- The specifics of creating a new task library is outside the scope of this guide.
+- The specifics of creating a new task library is outside the scope of this guide
 - There are two common base classes for Tasks:
   - `Task` - A generic “I want to do some work” base class with and `Execute ()` method to override
   - `ToolTask` - A base class that makes invoking a single external tool significantly easier